spud-grails/spud-cms/README.md

 Using Handlebars Template Engine
 ----------------------------
-Spud CMS utilizes the [Handlebars.java](http://jknack.github.io/handlebars.java/) template syntax engine.
+Spud CMS utilizes the [Handlebars.java](http://jknack.github.io/handlebars.java/) template syntax engine in any content editable area.
 This maps any calls to handlebars helpers to the grails `sp` taglib namespace.
 Simply add your own taglib in the sp namespace to get access.

 ```handlebars
 <h1>My Awesome Page</h1>